SignalK/SensESP/README.md

   - `Throttle`: limits the rate of output updates
   - `Filter`: emits the input value only if it passes a given test

-- Support asynchronous configurables for setting remote device configuration using the web interface

 - Implement stream producers that emit characters or lines from a stream (e.g., a serial port)
 - SKEmitter::as_signalk() has been renamed to SKEmitter::as_signalk_json().